questdb/py-questdb-client/src/questdb/pandas_integration.md

 [<class 'pandas.core.arrays.string_.StringDtype'>, <class 'pandas.core.dtypes.base.StorageExtensionDtype'>, <class 'pandas.core.dtypes.base.ExtensionDtype'>, <class 'object'>]
 ```

+Note that these strings will always have indicies based on `int32_t`.

+Arrow also has a `pyarrow.large_string()` type, but
+pandas doesn't support it.

 #### Symbol-like Categorical Data

 Pandas supports categories.
 These are backed by Arrow.